Goldrathlab/Spatial-TRM-paper/README.md

 # Paper title here
 ![Project Banner](path/to/banner_image.png)

+> [!NOTE]
-> :information_source:  In this repository, we show how to reproduce the figures from our 2024 manuscript (link to paper).
+> In this repository, we show how to reproduce the figures from our 2024 manuscript (link to paper).
 Additionally, we provide our data processing pipelines to create fully-processed Anndata objects containing all of the spatial data used to construct figures.[^1].

 ## Table of Contents